andrii1890/arbitrum-rpc/README.md

-# Arbitrum Archive Node + Arbitrum Classic Node on mainnet
+# Arbitrum Archive Node + Arbitrum Classic Node on Mainnet
  ***HTTP*** request will be available on: ***http://<YOUR_IP>:8547***

   ***WS*** request will be available on: ***ws://<YOUR_IP>:8548***